 5. The Blue Whale Challenge Is Being Blamed For at Least One Other Death

-Isaiah is not the only youth whose family believes committed suicide because of the Blue Whale Challenge.
+Isaiah is not the only youth whose family believes died by suicide because of the Blue Whale Challenge.

 In Atlanta Georgia, a 16-year-old girl’s suicide is also being blamed on the game, WNCN reported.
 The girl’s parents asked the television station to keep her name private but similarly spoke out to warn other parents of the dangerous game.